Error-331/code_tests/docs/programming/webpack/version_5/config_examples/react/react_hot_module_router_simple_dynamic_require_config.md

 ## Result

-Development environment with enabled hot-module replacement.
+Development environment with enabled hot-module replacement. `SettingsContainer` component will be dynamically loaded (using older `require.ensure` technique).